Key Takeaways

 ADA Title II Requirements

-Title II of the Americans with Disabilities Act requires state and local governments to provide “effective communication” in all public services, programs, and activities.
-This extends to digital files, meaning inaccessible PDFs or scanned forms violate ADA compliance.
+Under Title II of the Americans with Disabilities Act, state and local governments are required to provide “effective communication” in all public services, programs, and activities.
+This extends to digital materials, like PDFs, online forms, and notices accessible to assistive technologies.

 -